6929 W Silver Spring Dr - 935-7243

 Night Parking Permission

-Parking is premitted without a permit for temporary basis for special circumstances, but no more than 3 times in a 30 day period.
-Permission may be granted each night by calling 414-286-8300 between 8:00am and 1:00am Sunday through Friday.
+Parking is permitted without a permit for temporary basis for special circumstances, but no more than 3 times in a 30 day period.
+Permission may be granted each night by calling 414-286-8350 between 8:00am and 1:00am Sunday through Friday or via their website .
 Have the following information available when calling: (1) License Plate Number, and (2) Address where the vehicle is parked.
 Please be mindful of Winter Parking Restrictions.
 You must have valid registration to be parked on City of Milwaukee streets.

-Permits can be purchased on the Department of Public Works website, or at one of the 3 Violations Bureau locations, City Tow Lot, or Police District Stations 2, 3, 4, 5, 6, and 7.
-Disable Night Permits can only be obtained at the Police District Stations, and the disabled person is only alloted 1 Disabled Night Permit a year.
+Permits can be purchased on the Department of Public Works website, or at one of the 3 Violations Bureau locations, City Tow Lot, or Police District Stations.
+Disabled Night Permits can only be obtained at the Police District Stations, and the disabled person is only alloted 1 Disabled Night Permit a year.
 The disabled person must be the one to request the Disabled Night Parking Permit, the vehicle registration must be valid, and must have either the BLUE disabled placard or disabled plates.
 No Disabled Parking Permits are given for the temporary (red) or caregiver (green) permits.

 Chronic Nuisance Information

 The City of Milwaukee’s Chronic Nuisance Property Code 80-10-2 was passed in early 2001 to address the negative of this issue on the community.
 Chronic Nuisance aggravates and pushes away law abiding residences, discourages the reinvestment in the community, and utilizes a lot of police and other City services.

 To help control and prevent chronic nuisance in your community, there are resources to assist you in understand how.

 Here are also a few helpful tips when reporting a nuisance property:

 - Use the Address where the problem is at.
 (DO NOT use your own address when reporting a nuisance property)